rnldourado/API_nodeJs_NLW4/README.md

 ## API in NodeJS using TypeScript, Express, SQLite and TypeORM

-### This API was build in event Next Level Week #04 on trail NodeJs
+### This API was build in event Next Level Week #04 by Rocketseat on trail NodeJs